mattbertolini/liquibase-slf4j/README.md

 - Upgraded to Liquibase version 4.0.0.
 This is a breaking change as the logging API changed significantly.
 Use version 2.x if you are using Liquibase versions lower than 4.0.0.
 - Upgraded to SLF4J 1.7.30.
-- Added the ability to change the priortiy number of the logger by setting a Java property.
+- Added the ability to change the priority number of the logger by setting a Java property.
 To change the priority, set the `com.mattbertolini.liquibase.logging.slf4j.Slf4jLogService.priority` property to an integer value.
 - Repackaged logger now that package name is no longer used for locating third-party loggers.
 - Java 8 is now the minimum supported JDK version.